arslonbekXX/pdp-21-vercel/README.md

     ✅ using expression 👍
     ✅ using style object 👍

-## Props
+## Props 👍

-    ✅ What is props
+    ✅ What is props 👍
-    ✅ using props
+    ✅ using props 👍
-    ✅ example
+    ✅ example 👍

-    ✅ practice - 118
+## State

+    ✅ What is state 👍
+    ✅ using state with counter component 👍
+    ✅ single source of truth

 ## Deploy react app